kamil-kw/BeBike/README.md

 # **3. Agile Methodology** (#agile)

-Github issues were used to create the User stories and group them according to the MoSCoW pri-oritization technique.
+Github issues were used to create the User stories and group them according to the MoSCoW prioritization technique.
 Link to the project with live issues can be found  [here](https://github.com/kamil-kw/BeBike/projects/1)

 The issues were then closed automatically when the pull request was linked to the issue.